Idle Chatter | High Performance 101 | Reviews | Storing your Beetle | Tech Talk with Rick

 Bug Tales: I learned 3 things after reading "Bug tales"; most people "name" their beloved Vw, everybody has a VW story of some sort to tell and always take a throttle cable with you where ever you go!
 This has got to be one of the most interesting collections of VW stories ever compiled.
 You never know what is going to happen next.
 I laughed, I cried and was always surprised at the things that can happen in, around and on top of a Beetle!
 What makes this book so nice is the author is a VW fanatic like the rest of us and contributes a couple of pretty wild stories of his own.
 Like the time the throttle cable broke on his friends bug.
 Paul ended up sitting on the back bumper working the throttle while his buddy yelled "shift!" when he changed gears.
 Believe it or not they made it to the repair shop that way!
 You'll love this book even if you don't own a VW!

 My Bug: I just finished reading "My Bug" by Michael J. Rosen.
 It's a collection of VW stories and memories by various people including Russell Baker, George Plimpton and many more.
 Did you know there were 250 "Herbies" used in the making of all the "Herbie" movies?
 The book has hundreds of interesting photographs and drawings.
 It's really quite a nice coffee table book.
-Some of the stories are really very touching while others are downright "lyao" funny.
+Some of the stories are really very touching while others are downright LMAO funny.

-My Bug - Michael J. Rosen
+My Bug

 Next >> 1 2 3

-To have your book or product reviewed here please contact us at mail@superbeetles.com
+To have your book or product reviewed here please contact us at

-About us | Contact | Events | Forum | History | Home | Images | Interactive | Links | Tech
+About us | Contact | Events | History | Home | Images | Interactive | Links | Tech